 Banding is an effective method of castration for male goat kids.
+Learn how to use an elastration tool for banding goats.
 Provided are the equipment and steps needed to complete this procedure on your own farm.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.